cparedes/octopress/source/_posts/2010-12-02-chef-as-a-system-integration-tool.markdown

 I use the search facility in chef-server in order to poll chef-server, grab the results and stuff them into a variable.

 *Figure 2: An example on using search in order to collect all of the DB slaves known to chef-server, then doing something to each of these nodes.*

-<pre><code>
+{% codeblock lang:ruby %}
 db_slaves = search(:node, 'mysql_server_role:slave')
 db_slaves.each do |slave|
   # execute CHANGE MASTER TO query...
   # or maybe, puts "ohai #{slave[:fqdn]}!"
 end
-</code></pre>
+{% endcodeblock %}

 Now, of course, we need a way to **know** which binlog position and log file the slaves need to use from the master server.
 Further, we need to allow